dfinnis/Random_Forest/README.md

 ## test.sh

 Prints for each *-d* depth the actual max & mean depth, accuracy for training & test sets, and mean training time.

 This shows the ideal forest depth to be around 5, where we reach peak test set accuracy (~96%).
 We start to overfit beyond a depth of 5, the training set accuracy continues to increase but the test set accuracy declines.

-The max depth never passes 9, by which point each leaf is pure (100% one diagnosis) and the training subset is classified perfectly.
+The max depth never exceeds 9, by which point each leaf is pure (100% one diagnosis) and the training subset is classified perfectly.
 The mean depth never exceeds 5.5, by which point the majority of trees have classified their training subset perfectly.

 ```./test.sh```